This section summarizes some general methods for making backups.

 be overwritten constitutes a security risk.
 See

-Section 13.2.9, “SELECT Syntax”.
+Section 13.2.9, “SELECT Statement”.
 This method works for any kind of data

 file, but saves only table data, not the table structure.